Cockapoo resource guarding, often known as “possessive aggression,” can be frightening for any dog owner.

 - Continue with this method every feeding for several days until you see your dog is relaxed about you being near the bowl when they are eating.
 In stages, reduce the number of times you need to add more food by providing more significant portions.
-You should continue until you add all the food in one go and your dog is perfectly relaxed with you are standing next to them while they eat.
+It would be best if you continued until you add all the food in one go and your dog is perfectly relaxed with you standing next to them while they eat.

-Finally, when you are positive, your dog is completely relaxed with your presence close by while eating, drop a treat into the bowl.
+Finally, drop a treat into the bowl when you are positive your dog is completely relaxed with your presence close by while eating.
 Your dog should not react if you followed the steps correctly and didn’t rush through them.

 Alternatively, you can hand-feed your dog to establish a deep connection with people as the source of a positive experience.
 For new dog owners, this might be extremely useful.

 How To Stop A Cockapoo Guarding Household Items

 If you have a toy resource guarding cockapoo, begin by selecting a word or phrase such as “give” as a release trigger when you want your dog to give you whatever it has in its mouth.
 Have ready a toy or something that will entice your dog and some treats you know they love.

 Offer the toy to your dog.
 Don’t let go of the toy when your dog gets hold of it; instead, hold one of the treats under the dog’s nose; hopefully, your dog will let go of the toy because they want the treat; give your dog the treat.